IgniteUI/indigo-design-docfx/en/components/banner.md

 ## Styling

-The Banner has styling flexibility with the many options for the background, icon, and button symbols, their background options, as well as text color.
+The Banner has styling flexibility with the many options for the background, border, icon, and button symbols, their background options, as well as text color.

 ## Usage